($\mathfrak{S}_p \times \mathfrak{S}_q$)-Invariant Graphical Parking Functions: Introduction

 \section{Introduction}

 Classical parking functions were first considered by Konheim and Weiss in 1966 as an illustrative device in their work on hashing functions, with their original definition in terms of a parking problem \cite{KW66}.
 Consider a one-way street with $n$ labeled parking spaces and the same number of drivers, each having a preferred parking space.
 Drivers enter the street one-by-one and attempt to park in their preferred space or, if unavailable, the next available space down the street (if one exists).
 The sequence of driver preferences is said to be a \textit{(classical) parking function} if all drivers can park according to this process.
-The following is an equivalent, albeit more formal, definition.
+Let $\mathbb{N}=\{0, 1, 2, \dots\}$ be the set of non-negative integers.
+The following is an equivalent, albeit more formal, definition of parking function.

 \begin{definition} A \textit{parking function of length n} is a sequence $\bsy{a} = (a_1,a_2, \ldots, a_n) \in \mathbb{N}^n$ whose non-decreasing rearrangement $a_{(1)} \leq a_{(2)} \leq \cdots \leq a_{(n)}$ satisfies $a_{(i)} < i$ for each $i$.
 The non-decreasing sequence $(a_{(1)}, a_{(2)}, \ldots, a_{(n)})$ is the \textit{order statistics of} $\bsy{a}$, with $a_{(i)}$ the \textit{i-th order statistic of} $\bsy{a}$. \end{definition}